LLMs

 Figure 2: Communication Protocols

-1. Why MCP is the Next Big Thing in AI
+1. Why MCP Is the Next Big Thing in AI

 1. Top Benefits of Using Model Context Protocol

-1. Real-world Use Cases: How MCP is Transforming Industries
+1. Real-World Use Cases: How MCP Is Transforming Industries

 1. Open-Source and MCP: Why Transparency Matters